 In this activity students explore recent changes in the Arctic's climate that have been observed and documented by indigenous Arctic residents.
 Students watch a video, take notes, and create a concept map.
 Students also examine and graph historical weather data and indigenous data for an Arctic community.
 Students explain why natives are critical observers.

 In this investigation learners research the effects of melting sea ice in the Bering Sea Ecosystem.
 They create research proposals to earn a place on the scientific research vessel Healy and present their findings and proposals to a Research Board committee.

-This educational video examines what will happen to crops as Earth's temperature rises and soils dry out because of changing climate.
+This video examines what will happen to crops as Earth's temperature rises and soils dry out because of changing climate.
 Students learn that a loss of soil moisture causes stress to plants, leading to crop withering.
 Since humans and animals depend directly or indirectly on plants for food, many societal problems can be expected to arise due to the impact of climate warming on crops and the societies that depend on them.